Transforming Education Conference

 Keynote: Tem Blessed and Evelin Aquino

 Tem Blessed is a socially conscious Hip Hop Artist who has been making relevant music with a message for over a decade.
-Born in Guinea-Bissau, West Africa to Cape Verdean parents, his music and message are about social justice and sustainability and are designed to inspire the audience toward positive change and global responsibility.
+His music and message are about social justice and sustainability and are designed to inspire the audience toward positive change and global responsibility.

-Evelin Aquino is a Boricua/Dominicana from Western MA and Washington Heights, NYC.
-She is a graduate of UMass Amherst and has worked with hundreds of youth and communities across the country as an educator, trainer, mentor, and facilitator.
+Evelin Aquino is a graduate of UMass Amherst and has worked with hundreds of youth and communities across the country as an educator, trainer, mentor, and facilitator.
 Evelin has dedicated her life to social justice, utilizing the arts as a vehicle for empowerment and education toward liberation.
-She is deeply inspired and guided by the youth of today, her family, elders (especially her father), and ancestors.

 Click here to watch Keynote video.